bhargavkumar-65/NightwatchHackathon/README.md

 a.k.a Human Eye Testing, VRT is user-interface(UI) testing by capturing the screenshots of web pages/UI and compare them with the original images (either historical baseline screenshots or reference images from live website)

 #### What Visual Regression Testing is covered
+* upon running command [npm run test:vrt] Scripts Will Perform Below
+	* downloads the logo of telus.com
+	* downloads the Giraffee image on home scree
+	* GetStarted Button Image
-* upon running command [npm run test:vrt] tests downloads the logo of telus.com and compares with BaseLine Logo which is captured in previous runs.
-After that, It Compares Both the ScreenShot and Gives Us Result if it is the same as the baseline image or it is altered.
+Once download is Complete it compares with BaseLine images which is captured in previous runs and Gives Us Result.
+For More Info on Visual Regression Test Understanding Checkout the Video on this Repo Document Section.